Galați: V. A. Urechia Library

 In 1889, the V. A. Urechia Library was founded through the benevolence of Vasile Alexandrescu Urechia.
 In 1991, the library moved to a new purpose-built site.
 The library maintains its own local history collection as well as a rare book collection.

 LCMHF

 This library was established in 1939.
 It is associated with teacher training and hosts an active literary circle.

 Transportation

 Public transport

 Public transport in Galați is provided by a combination of trams, trolleybuses and buses (all of which are operated by Transurb, an agency of the municipality).

 Rail

-Galați railway station has straight train services to cities such as Bucharest, Cluj-Napoca, Brașov and Iași all year and in the summer to Constanța.
+Galați railway station has direct train services to cities such as Bucharest, Cluj-Napoca, Brașov and Iași all year and in the summer to Constanța.